 I Need Some Inspiration, Can You Recommend Anything?

 Well if you want a great read about a beginner guitarist I would recommend Guitar Man.
 It is a fantastic book about a journalist who learns guitar in his 30’s inspired by the song Anji by Davey Graham and wants to play to an audience in 6 months time.
 He uses his connections to talk to some guitar greats along the way.
 Definitely worth a read and will have you reaching for the guitar in no time.

 If you are interested in other inspiring guitar books you can read my short reviews here

 Where Do I Even Begin To Start?

 There can be a lot of decisions to make if you are first getting started.
-If you start here we have put together a resource for beginners which should help guide you.
+If you start here we have put together a resource for beginners which helps guide you through the early stages.